amihaiemil/docker-java-api/README.md

 But make sure to ask someone, who understands maven dependencies, to review your ``pom.xml``!

-or take the <a href="https://oss.sonatype.org/service/local/repositories/releases/content/com/amihaiemil/web/docker-java-api/???/docker-java-api-?.?.?-jar-with-dependencies.jar">fat</a> jar.
+If you are not using Maven, you can also download the <a href="https://oss.sonatype.org/service/local/repositories/releases/content/com/amihaiemil/web/docker-java-api/???/docker-java-api-?.?.?-jar-with-dependencies.jar">fat</a> jar.

 ### Contributing